FLIGHT CENTRE TRAVEL GROUP LIMITED

 - Approving the incorporation and deregistration of all FLT group entities

-Under FLT's constitution, the board can delegate any of its powers to the managing director (MD).
+The chairman leads the board in meeting its responsibilities to FLT stakeholders.
+Under FLT's constitution, the board can also delegate any of its powers to the managing director (MD).
 Those powers can be withdrawn, suspended or varied at any time.

 The MD, CFO and the other senior executives are authorised to make day-to-day decisions required to fulfil their roles and to achieve the company's strategic and financial objectives.
 The company secretary is directly accountable to the board through the chairman on all matters to do with the board's proper functioning.